eciggaar/devops-workshop/openshift/3-Pipelines.md

     Now click the KSVC tag to view the details (pods, revisions, routes, etc.) of the Knative service.
 Click the route to open the application.
 The result should be similar to:

     ![quarkus hello world application](images/quarkus-app.png)

+    You can click the `hello` endpoint to see the result of the GET request.
+This should be similar to `Hello DevOps Workshop v1`.

 ### Knative Revisions